Malton, Mississauga: 1820–1936

-The Second Purchase from the Mississauga Indians on Wednesday, October 28, 1818, was for 648,000 acres.
+The Second Purchase from the Mississauga Indians in 1818, was for 648,000 acres.
 Toronto Township received 34,556 acres, increasing its total acreage to 64,125.
 The Toronto Township expansion included Malton Village.

 The village of Malton took up the east half of Lot 11, Concession 6, East of Hurontario Street (EHS).
 This was the 100-acre land grant of Joseph Price that was designated in 1821.
 Most sources say Malton was first settled in 1819 or 1820.

 The northeast corner of Toronto Township was first settled in 1820 by Richard Halliday.
 There is no Halliday listed in the Land Registry papers, so he probably was a squatter and then rented, or his purchase was not registered.
 Halliday was the local blacksmith and innkeeper, and he named the settlement Malton, after his home in England, Malton, North Yorkshire.

 Another early settler was Joseph Tomlinson.
 His land petition was dated August 25, 1819.
 He and his wife Mary came to Malton in August 1820 to claim his 100-acre land grant; the east half of Lot 10, Conc.
 7. Joseph built a cabin 16x20, cleared and fenced 5 acres, cleared the roadway in front of the property within 18 months to comply with the conditions of his land grant.